brentestewart/brentestewart.github.io/_posts/2020-06-12-how-to-update-git-commit-dates.md

     ~~~

-2. Editor is show.
+2. Editor is shown with all commits listed.
 Change all `pick` to `edit` for the ones you want to update.
 Save and exit editor

 3. Then for each commit rebase do the following: